 Here’s a story for you:

-Fred Taylor (who’s my boss on this trip, if you haven’t been following my blog) has worked in the Pacific for a long time.
+My colleague, Fred Taylor, has worked in the Pacific for a long time.
 For his PhD thesis he worked in Fiji and Tonga.
 Since then he has studied the tectonics and climate of many island arcs in the South Pacific including the Solomon Islands and Vanuatu.
 Fast forward to 2012 and he is still working in the Pacific!
 The other night we (Fred, Alison, Ricky, our boat driver and I) ended up in Nusatuva (which translates to Taboo Island in the local language), a small island off of the big island of Kolombangara, in search of a place to stay the night.
 We had worked our way up all around the west coast of New Georgia and headed over to Kolombangara looking for big coral microatolls (which to our dismay, we didn’t find very many).
 Luckily, the WWF Marine Protection Area Ecolodge at Nusatuva, a small lodge consisting of two double rooms under a thatched roof, had accommodation for us.
 Tired after a long day’s work, we freshened up and proceeded to cook some dinner (canned tuna for all except me, pumpkin, rice and ginger lentil stew made by yours truly).
 At this time, the caretaker (and builder) of the lodge, Eric Koti was sitting out on the jetty shooting the breeze with our friend Alison.
 I overheard both of them talking about crocodiles (in pidgin of course).
 Fred and I were sitting inside with Duncan, Eric’s son in law, who manages the place and I mentioned the crocodile talk to both of them.
 This was when Fred, as he often does, proceeded to narrate one of his stories.

 That was an interesting story in itself and by the time it Fred finished it, our dinner was over.
 Duncan, our host, asked Fred to narrate this tale to Eric, who had spent some time in Vanuatu and was married to a nee Vanuatu woman.
 The three of us stepped outside onto the jetty and joined Alison and Eric.
 Just as Fred started by saying that he had met a crocodile hunter with a bad leg in Vanuatu, old man Eric’s face immediately became animated and he breathlessly began to narrate the same story Fred told us!
 Lo and behold, Eric was a crocodile hunter too back in the day and he was the Frenchman’s colleague!
 Apparently, he was right next to the Frenchman when he shot himself.
 Eric went on to describe that particular crocodile and how they had to ‘be creative’ to get him.
 As it happened, Fred and Eric decided that they had met sometime in the mid-70s in Vanuatu after finding out that they knew the same people at the same places at the same time.